 Participation of citizens (in part following the communicative turn in planning).

-The focus of the current paper aligns with the third characteristic in which experiences in the implementation of ABDs showed that civic networks existed in many neighborhoods were not always considered a valuable resource by professional social service providers (IfS, 2004; Zimmermann, 2010).
-The highlighted experience is concomitant with the argument that, most of geographical targeting initiatives are strategic and are conventional in nature whereby professionals, elites, and technocrats control the planning act.
+The focus of the current paper aligns with the third characteristic, in which experiences in the implementation of ABDs showed that civic networks existed in many neighbourhoods were not always considered a valuable resource by professional social service providers (IfS, 2004; Zimmermann, 2010).
+The highlighted experience is concomitant with the argument that most geographical targeting initiatives are strategic and are conventional in nature, whereby professionals, elites, and technocrats control the planning act.

-The key rationale for ABDs is that deprivation is geographically concentrated whereby deprivations are greater in small and remote geographical areas.
-Therefore spatial focus allows for tailored strategies that address the unique challenges and opportunities in the area.
-This aligns with different arguments grounded on interconnectedness of area based challenges with structural forces that requires merging macro and micro-perspectives as the key foundation for addressing different socio-economic, political, and cultural issues in the deprived areas.
+The key rationale for ABDs is that deprivation is geographically concentrated, whereby deprivations are greater in small and remote geographical areas.
+Therefore, spatial focus allows for tailored strategies that address the unique challenges and opportunities in the area.
+This aligns with different arguments grounded on interconnectedness of area-based challenges with structural forces that require merging macro and micro-perspectives as the key foundation for addressing different socio-economic, political, and cultural issues in the deprived areas.

-Acquisition and integration of the micro-perspectives of specific area challenges is critical for contextual understanding of the area and this is only possible through embracing participatory planning approaches and methodologies within the ABDs.
-Among the crucial factors for failures of most of development plans is Theory versus Practice gap.
-The gap keep widening as what is ought to be during the course of planning, practical experiences depicts the divergences.
-This also is a notable case for most ABDs based planning which theoretically is inclusive and participatory, albeit the literature has painted its ignorance on this aspect during the implementation phase (Oates et. al., 2024; Nikuze et. al., 2020).
+Acquisition and integration of the micro-perspectives of specific area challenges is critical for contextual understanding of the area, and this is only possible through embracing participatory planning approaches and methodologies within the ABDs.
+Among the crucial factors for failures of most development plans is the Theory versus Practice gap.
+The gap keeps widening as what ought to be during the course of planning, practical experiences depict the divergences.
+This is also a notable case for most ABD-based planning, which theoretically is inclusive and participatory, albeit the literature has painted its ignorance on this aspect during the implementation phase (Oates et. al., 2024; Nikuze et. al., 2020).
 Therefore, it’s this gap that invited the current paper to envision how the synergy of participatory planning and ABDs would lead to not only effective development planning, but also lead to equitable, inclusive, efficient, and sustainable developments.

-The governments and other development organizations pioneered the new concept of participatory planning in their planning process as the means also to improve relevancy, effectiveness, efficiency and even sustainability of their plans.
+The governments and other development organisations pioneered the new concept of participatory planning in their planning process as a means to improve relevance, effectiveness, efficiency and even sustainability of their plans.
 Various scholars (Arnstein, 1969; Lauria & Slotterback, 2020; Faludi, 1973; Friedmann, 1973; and Chambers, 1997) played a greater role in championing this new paradigm of planning.
-The literature exhibits that among the filliping factors for participatory planning is decentralization reforms that seeks to bestow local governments with more responsibilities and makes them more accountable to their citizens.
-This concurs with the conception drawn in this paper on localization of development frameworks through decentralization as it conveys people close to their governments.
-Through localization of developmental interventions, the role of public participation reduced to legitimization and validation of planning goals.
+The literature exhibits that among the facilitating factors for participatory planning is decentralisation reforms that seek to bestow local governments with more responsibilities and make them more accountable to their citizens.
+This concurs with the conception drawn in this paper on localisation of development frameworks through decentralisation, as it conveys people close to their governments.
+Through the localisation of developmental interventions, the role of public participation was reduced to legitimisation and validation of planning goals.

-Being depicted from the literature that participation is the challenging phenomenon in most ABDs, the objective of this paper is to highlight necessity of mainstreaming participation into ABDs citing Southern Agricultural Growth Corridor of Tanzania (SAGCOT) as the case study.
-Before proceeding it’s essential to shed the light on the key theoretical frameworks that will guide analyses of participatory planning, ABDs, their synergy, and its relevance in addressing developmental challenges through ABIs.
+Being depicted from the literature that participation is a challenging phenomenon in most ABDs, the objective of this paper is to highlight the necessity of mainstreaming participation into ABDs, citing Southern Agricultural Growth Corridor of Tanzania (SAGCOT) as the case study.
+Before proceeding, it’s essential to shed light on the key theoretical frameworks that will guide analyses of participatory planning, ABDs, their synergy, and their relevance in addressing developmental challenges through ABIs.

 THEORETICAL FRAMEWORKS